YusufaHaidar1/Profile_Jaminanmutu_Polinema/README.md

 ## Security Vulnerabilities

 # Penjaminan Mutu Polinema

 ## Introduction

-The E-Canteen project is a web application developed using Laravel and Inertia.js with Svelte.
-It aims to provide a convenient and efficient way for users to order food from a canteen online.
+The Polinema Quality Assurance Project is a website application developed using the Laravel framework.
+This application aims to provide information about Malang State Polytechnic and also as a place to store internal quality assurance system files and for customer satisfaction surveys and also as a place for information about institutional and study program accreditation.

+## Features

+- User Registration and Authentication: Users can create an account and log in to access the application.
+- Home View: The application displays items such as statistical displays and also quality assurance system displays (sijamu) and there is news that occurs at the Malang State Polytechnic
+- Profile Menu: The application displays information such as vision, mission and objectives and displays quality policies and also main tasks and functions

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.